Daniel Sickles

-Born to a wealthy family in New York City, Sickles was involved in a number of scandals, most notably the 1859 homicide of his wife's lover, U.S. Attorney Philip Barton Key II, whom Sickles gunned down in broad daylight in Lafayette Square, across the street from the White House.
+Sickles was involved in a number of scandals, most notably the 1859 homicide of his wife's lover, U.S. Attorney Philip Barton Key II.
 He was acquitted after using temporary insanity as a legal defense for the first time in United States history.

-Upon the outbreak of the American Civil War in 1861, Sickles became one of the war's most prominent political generals, recruiting the New York regiments that became known as the Excelsior Brigade in the Army of the Potomac.
-Despite his lack of military experience, he served as a brigade, division, and corps commander in some of the early Eastern campaigns.
-His military career ended at the Battle of Gettysburg in July 1863, after he moved his III Corps without orders to an untenable position, where they suffered 40% casualties but slowed General James Longstreet's flanking maneuver.
-Sickles himself was wounded by cannon fire at Gettysburg and had to have his leg amputated.
-He was eventually awarded the Medal of Honor for his actions.

-Sickles devoted considerable effort to trying to gain credit for helping achieve the Union victory at Gettysburg, writing articles and testifying before Congress in a manner that denigrated the intentions and actions of his superior officer, Maj.
-Gen. George Meade.
-After the war, Sickles was appointed as a commander for military districts in the South during Reconstruction.
-He also served as U.S. Minister to Spain under President Ulysses S. Grant.
-Later he was re-elected to Congress, where he helped pass legislation to preserve the Gettysburg Battlefield.

 Early life and politics

 In 1819, Sickles was born in New York City to Susan Marsh Sickles and George Garrett Sickles, a patent lawyer and politician.
 (His year of birth is sometimes given as 1825, and Sickles was known to have claimed as such.
 Historians speculate that Sickles chose to appear younger when he married a woman half his age.)
 He learned the printer's trade and studied at the University of the City of New York (now New York University).
-He studied law in the office of Benjamin Butler, was admitted to the bar in 1846, and was elected as a member of the New York State Assembly (New York Co.) in 1847.
+He studied law in the office of Benjamin Butler, was admitted to the bar in 1843, and was elected as a member of the New York State Assembly (New York Co.) in 1847.

 On September 27, 1852, Sickles married Teresa Bagioli against the wishes of both families—he was 32, she about 15 or 16.
 She was reported as sophisticated for her age, speaking five languages.